 - The prizes for the winning team are:

 - $200 cash prize (to go towards a team celebration event nominated by the team supervisor); and

 - $300 online voucher for Haines Education & Learning, to be spent at the discretion of the winning school.

-- An ‘Audience Choice’ award will also be awarded for each day of competition, and will be decided by the following process:
+- An ‘Audience Choice’ award will also be awarded, and will be decided by the following process:

 - One vote will be allowed for every person attending the event, visitors and spectators alike, via an entrance ticket doubling as a ballot paper.

 - The team with the most votes will receive the Audience Choice award.

 - Persons present during the Judging at the University of Melbourne’s Parkville campus on 29 May 2014 will be permitted to take photos and video.